 We have created this free, in-depth resource on Health and Safety Risk Assessment for you to use and share.
-If you would prefer a step-by-step, interactive option for yourself or your team, you can find our very own health and safety risk assessment course here.
+As this guide is pretty detailed, you may want to jump to a specific section using the contents menu 😉

 Why Health and Safety Risk Assessment?

 So then, why health and safety risk assessment?

 Risk assessment is one of the fundamental themes of any health, safety or environmental management system.

 By assessing the risks to your business, you can make informed decisions on what you need to keep your operations running smoothly and prevent harm to people, the environment and your business.
 Let’s jump into some more detail…

 A health and safety risk assessment is simply a careful examination of what could cause harm to people.
 This helps identify the actions you need to take to prevent injury and ill-health.
 Watch our 4-minute video for a quick overview….